5 Reasons Why Your Hot Tub Water is Green and How to Fix It

 Prioritize Chlorine and pH Levels

-• User Quote: “Hot tub guy is wrong…your water should be clear and clean all the time if properly balanced.
+- “Hot tub guy is wrong…your water should always be clear and clean if properly balanced.
 Add chlorine shock first to get your levels up.
-Adjust pH from there…” – Taryn McCrank Hancock
+Adjust pH from there…” – Taryn McCrank Hancock.

-• Explanation: Chlorine (or bromine) is your primary sanitizer, and proper pH is vital for that sanitizer to work effectively.
+- Chlorine (or bromine) is your primary sanitizer, and proper pH is vital for that sanitizer to work effectively.
 Low chlorine levels allow algae growth, while improper pH can lead to irritation and other water quality issues, even if your chlorine level is technically in range.
-This principle holds true for all hot tub systems.
+This principle applies to all hot tub systems.

 Shock Treatments

-• User Quote: “…3 times a week, I add 1 tsp of granulated chlorine and once a week I rinse filter and add 1.5 tbsp of non-chlorine shock.” – Tim Powell
+- “…3 times a week, I add 1 tsp of granulated chlorine, and once a week, I rinse filter and add 1.5 tbsp of non-chlorine shock.” – Tim Powell.

-• Explanation: Shocking is crucial.
-Chlorine shock (dichlor) raises available chlorine rapidly to break down contaminants from heavy use or a water imbalance.
-Non-chlorine shock helps clear cloudy water, oxidizes wastes, and doesn’t add to your overall chlorine level (important for systems like Frog@ease).
-You can check products here.
+- Shocking is crucial.
+Chlorine shock (dichlor) rapidly raises available chlorine to break down contaminants from heavy use or a water imbalance.
+Non-chlorine shock helps clear cloudy water, oxidizes wastes, and doesn’t add to your chlorine level (necessary for systems like Frog@ease).

 Metal Management

-• User Quote: “Did you use a metal remover when you filled?
-I’d add some ‘metal-gon’ like product …” – Dan Rehrauer
+- “Did you use a metal remover when you filled it?
+I’d add some ‘metal-gon’ like product …” – Dan Rehrauer.

-• Explanation: Metals like iron and copper can turn water green/brown.
+- Metals like iron and copper can turn water green or brown.
 While shocking can sometimes temporarily mask the issue, metal removers bind the metals for filtration.
 Clarifiers help the filter collect these complexes.

 Alternative Systems

-• Spa Marvel: User Tim Powell swears by this system, claiming minimal maintenance and great water clarity.
+- Spa Marvel: User Tim Powell swears by this system, claiming minimal maintenance and excellent water clarity.
 Spa Marvel relies on natural enzymes and conditioners to reduce chemical demand.

-• Saltwater Systems: Like those mentioned by Taryn McCrank Hancock, these systems generate chlorine from salt.
-Their benefit is often a lower overall chlorine demand and less of a “chlorine smell”.
+- Saltwater Systems: Like those mentioned by Taryn McCrank Hancock, these systems generate chlorine from salt.
+Their benefit is often lower chlorine demand and less of a “chlorine smell.”

 Closing Arguments:

-Green hot tub water is something other than what you want to see in your spa oasis.
+Green hot tub water is not what you want in your spa oasis.
 It can indicate various problems with your water quality, such as algae invasion, insufficient sanitization, metal contamination, pollen or dirt contamination, or faulty equipment.

-Follow these tips and enjoy your spa experience in a sparkling clean environment.
-Happy soaking from Hot Tub Patio!
+Follow these tips and enjoy your spa experience in a sparkling, clean environment.
+Happy soaking from the Hot Tub Patio!
 What’s your biggest challenge in maintaining your hot tub water?
 Share your thoughts below!